-Component Description Adaptations Storm Sewer Sizes shown are minimum sizes.
+Component Description Adaptations Storm Sewer As shown in "A Master Development Plan of Sizes shown are minimum sizes.
 Other criteria may require larger storm Country, Etc." dated February 1977, a true copy Storm sewers to serve areas shown adjacent facilities shall be sized and to be consistent with the storm sewers in such plan document.
-Drainage criteria, "REGULATIONS OF HARRIS COUNTY, All authority of the County shall be design and TEXAS FOR THE APPROVAL AND exercisable only by the Board of the construction except as prescribed in the MDP. standards, Etc. amended May 1, 2011, including all rules, Certain reviews are prescribed to be regulations and other documents referred to in the District engineer. such regulations (pertaining to drainage).
+Drainage criteria, All authority of the County shall be design and exercisable only by the Board of the construction except as prescribed in the MDP. standards, Etc. amended May 1, 2011, including all rules, Certain reviews are prescribed to be regulations and other documents referred to in the District engineer. such regulations (pertaining to drainage).
+1